Note

 claimName: config-storage

-Azure Files can serve as a central repository for application logs, enabling log aggregation from multiple pods and providing persistent storage for log analysis tools.
+Azure Files can serve as a central repository for application logs.
+It enables you to aggregate logs from multiple pods and provides persistent storage for log analysis tools.

-This YAML example demonstrates a DaemonSet for log collection with a shared Azure Files storage for centralized log aggregation:
+This YAML example demonstrates a DaemonSet (pod on every node) for log collection with a shared Azure Files storage for centralized log aggregation.
+This example targets Linux node pools and uses the SMB protocol:

 apiVersion: v1